ROLE: DESIGN LEAD & SERVICE DESIGNER / YEAR: 2021 / CLIENT: NHS

 Methods: As-is usability testing (optional) + Prototyping + To-be usability testing + Prototyping

-Aim: Identify usability issues and opportunities for improvement of a particular existing feature or user journey + prototype accordingly + test new prototype + make the necessary amends
+Aim: Identify usability issues and opportunities for improvement in a particular feature or user journey, prototype accordingly, test the new prototype, and make the necessary amendments.

-Who: Product Designer (As-is usability testing and prototyping) and User researcher (To-be usability testing).
-The aim was to avoid confirmation bias by having different people designing and testing
+Who: The Product Designer was responsible for conducting As-is usability testing and prototyping, while the User Researcher focused on To-be usability testing.
+The goal was to avoid confirmation bias by having different individuals handle the design and testing phases, ensuring an objective and unbiased approach throughout the process.

 Phase 4: Delivery